 Vitamin B12 is found in animal products.
 The body needs it to help build DNA and red blood cells.
 It also helps your nerve cells work.
 Vegetarians can get B12 from milk and eggs, vitamin-fortified foods cereals and bread, and nutritional yeast.
 Vegans may still need a supplement.

 With a well-planned vegetarian diet, the food a person eats can supply enough vitamins and minerals, but a multivitamin is often recommended.
 Why?
 Because a vitamin helps ensure that you'll get all the nutrients a growing kid needs.
 Ask your doctor or a registered dietician for advice about vitamins.

 Lots of kids think about becoming vegetarian and some decide to take the plunge.
 The best first step is to talk with a parent.
 Different parents will have different reactions.
 A parent who's already a vegetarian will probably say it's great (as long as you get the proper nutrition).
 A parent who's not a vegetarian may be concerned about your nutrition and the extra work involved in buying and preparing meat-free meals for you.

 Expect some questions and be ready with answers.
 What will you eat for dinner if everyone else is having steak?
 Your parents also might want you to explain why you want to change your eating habits.
-Your mom or dad might want to get some expert advice by scheduling an appointment to talk about the idea with your doctor or a registered dietitian.
+Your mom or dad might want to get some expert advice by scheduling an appointment to talk about the idea with your doctor or a nutritionist.

 Do your best to answer their questions and think about the changes you'd need to make as a vegetarian.
 If your parents don't want you to switch to a vegetarian diet, consider a compromise.
 Ask if they will eat vegetarian one or two days a week.
 Offer to help plan the meals for those veggie days.
 Why not dig into some vegetarian cookbooks and start coming up with ideas?
 Show your family how delicious a vegetarian meal can be.
 Here's one recipe for you to chew on: